 Instructors and Teaching Fellows

 In order for your syllabus to appear in OCI, your course in Canvas must be published.
-It can also take up to six hours for syllabus to appear in OCI.
-If you still do not see your syllabus, please email email@example.com for more assistance.
+Also, it can take up to three hours for a syllabus to appear in OCI.
+If you still do not see your syllabus after several hours, please email email@example.com for assistance.

 Yes.
-By default, you are given 500 MB of space within your Canvas course.
-For any reason you feel you need more space, please email canvas.yale.edu and we are happy to assist you.
+By default, you are given 500 MB of file storage for each Canvas course.
+If you feel you need additional file storage, please contact us at canvas.yale.edu.

-Your Media Gallery will not be automatically populated into Media Library.
-Please contact firstname.lastname@example.org with the subject line “Media Library”.
+Your Media Gallery content will not be automatically migrated to Media Library.
+Please contact firstname.lastname@example.org with the subject line “Media Library.”